A Well-Done “Change of Address” Email

-But if you have to do it (and sometimes you do), then you should at least do it well.
+But if you have to do it (and sometimes you do), then follow these tips on how to do it well.

 Ever had a friend change his/her email address and then email you to let you know?
-What subject line did s/he use?
+What subject line did he/she use?

 I bet it was something like “My New Email Address,” right?

-It’s hard to mistake what this email is about.
+It should be hard to mistake what your email is about.

-They sent this request from their old/existing “from” address, instead of changing the address first and then asking.
+Send your request from your old/existing “from” address, instead of changing the address first and then asking.